 Daniela is the senior vice president of Marketing at Bringg, the leading cloud platform for last mile delivery and fulfillment.
 She has 15+ years of experience leading global marketing for multibillion dollar Tech companies and SaaS start-ups.
 She joined Bringg after leading the go-to-market strategy and marketing for B2B companies across Cybersecurity, Telecom, and IoT.
 Daniela is a mentor at the Intel Ignite accelerator program for startups, a graduate of a joint program with Wharton Business School, and holds an MBA and BA from Tel Aviv University.

-Jessica Young is the senior research analyst and business reporter at Digital Commerce 360, where she oversees data collection methodology and the mining of data to identify trends in the ecommerce industry.
-She also covers the release of U.S. Department of Commerce retail figures and writes in-depth strategy articles on a variety of topics–including holiday shopping and personalization–for the news website and magazine.
+Jessica Young is the associate director of research at Digital Commerce 360, where she oversees data collection methodology and the mining of data to identify trends in the ecommerce industry.
+She spearheads research efforts for six databases that span thousands of global online retail sites and leads retailer outreach.
+As a business reporter, she also covers the release of U.S. Department of Commerce retail figures and writes in-depth strategy articles on a variety of topics—including holiday shopping and personalization—for the news website and magazine.
 Jessica has a Bachelor and Master of Science from the Medill School of Journalism at Northwestern University.